-As we have seen in part 1 of this article, PCI compliance is a good idea in abstract, however it should be viewed only as a starting point, given its rather minimalistic and generic approach to meeting compliance requirements.
+As we have seen in part 1 of PCI Complaince, the Good, the Bad and the Insecure, PCI compliance is a good idea in abstract, however it should be viewed only as a starting point, given its rather minimalistic and generic approach to meeting compliance requirements.
 One of the largest problems with PCI compliance is the absolute lack of real, technical requirements.
 For example, the very first requirement is to have a firewall designed to protect cardholder data.
 That sounds good on paper, but nothing actually says how or to what degree this firewall must protect data.

 Consider that any random Joe McSysadmin can throw a firewall on their network and call themselves compliant, and they would be technically correct.
 But that would not actually protect their network and web applications in any realistic way unless that firewall was finely and appropriately tuned, which is not thoroughly detailed in any real way under the PCI guidelines.
 Indeed, most merchants find themselves meeting the requirements at the most basic and minimal levels necessary, which properly explains the annual amount of cardholder data that gets compromised.
 Instead, merchants should go well above and beyond the basic and often ambiguous generalities of PCI compliance requirements.